So how do gliders fly without an engine?

 On a summer's day, you can see birds circle upwards without flapping their wings.
 They are "thermalling".
 A thermal is a volume of air that has been heated by the sun more than the surrounding air - imagine if you were standing on some sunlit concrete, you would feel warm!
 As you know, hot air rises, and it is circling within this air that allows birds - and gliders - to go upwards.
 Next you may ask "so how do you know where the thermals are?".
 Well, sometimes this is educated guess work, based on how you imagine ground features below you are warming up.
 However, often cumulus (cotton-wool type) clouds form at the top of the thermal, marking where the thermals are.

 Occasionally, you may be joined in the thermal by a bird - from a swift to an eagle.
 You can never do it as well as they can, but it's great fun trying!
 Thermals are used in cross-country flying - you climb in a thermal to gain the height to move forwards to the next thermal on track (or thereabouts).
 The largest flight in the UK was done like this.
-Just over 1000 kilometres were covered in the flight which took about 12 hours.
+Just over 1000 kilometres were covered in the flight which took about 10 hours.
+The longest thermal cross-country flight from North Hill is just over 500 kilometres.

 Similar to ridge lift is a phenomenon called "wave lift".
 This is a little harder to imagine.
 It arises from the wind blowing against a hill again, but this time the air comes back down (on the far side of the hill) and "bounces" off the ground and goes back up again creating a very smooth upwards flow of air.
 Often, this form of lift is capped by a cigar shaped "lenticular" cloud.

 This wave may go back down and up again for several cycles, meaning that you don't actually have to be close to any hills to use it!
-The furthest flights in gliders have been done using this lift - the best being 2463 kilometres (1530 miles) which was done along the Andes, all in one flight and one day.
-Wave lift is also known to go very high - the world height record in a glider is just a little short of 50,000 feet!
+The furthest flights in gliders have been done using this lift - the best being 2900 kilometres which was done along the Andes, all in one flight and one day.
+Wave lift is also known to go very high - the world height record in a glider is just over 76,000 feet!
+In the UK, 1200 kilometres wave flight has been achieved in Scotland.

 In the South-west peninsula, we are fortunate to benefit from coasts to north and south within range of North Hill.
 On many summer days when the land heats up faster than the sea, and in certain wind conditions, lines of convergence lift may set up parallel to the coasts.
 This provides the opportunity to fly along these lines into Cornwall or Dorset.